Planning for the Future of Pickleball in Newmarket

 Background

 Over the past few years, there has been a significant growth in the sport of pickleball.
-This growth, coupled with the goals set out in the Town’s Recreation Playbook has prompted the this public engagement session to ensure the Town can continue to support the pickleball community.
+This growth, coupled with the goals set out in the Town’s Recreation Playbook has identified a need for a dedicated, year-round pickleball facility.

 Council receives update on the future of pickleball in Newmarket

-At the December 11, 2023 Council meeting, Newmarket showed their support for the growth of pickleball, a rapidly growing sport in North America, with the construction of a dedicated pickleball facility.
+At several council meetings through 2023 and 2024, Newmarket residents have showed their support for the growth of pickleball locally with the construction of a dedicated pickleball facility.

-After a thorough site selection process, Town staff are recommending the construction of a new facility with 14 to 20 courts located at the north end of George Richardson Park (Bayview Parkway), with a bubble for the fall/winter season.
+After a thorough site selection process, the Town is preparing for the construction of a new facility with 20 courts located at 175 Bayview Parkway, at the south end of George Richardson Park.
+The design will include an inflatable bubble for year-round play.
+Provision will be made for a future clubhouse with change rooms and washroom facilities.

-Several criteria are reviewed through this process, including distance from residential housing, parking, potential displacement of other facilities, capacity to grow, as well as the location of existing facilities to ensure distribution of recreation access across the community.
+Several criteria were considered in selecting this location including distance from residential housing, parking, potential displacement of other facilities, capacity to grow, as well as the location of existing facilities to ensure distribution of recreation access across the community.

 To learn more about the future of pickleball in Newmarket, read the Staff Report or watch the discussion from the Council Meeting.